GenVas/hw04_tests/README.md

 # hw04_tests
-## This is an educational project aimed at study of testing in Python
+## This is an educational project aimed at study of testing in Python.
+The project uses Testcase.